With MPs back in the House of Commons following the Easter break, we take a look at what contribution Karl McCartney makes to Parliament.

-The same was true for the majority of her parliamentary colleagues.
+The same was true for the majority of his parliamentary colleagues.

-Over this period, she has signed one Early Day Motion – which are another way an MP can draw attention to a particular issue, though they rarely result in any action being taken.
+Over this period, he has signed one Early Day Motion – which are another way an MP can draw attention to a particular issue, though they rarely result in any action being taken.

-MPs can also bring forward petitions, calling for Government action, on behalf of their constituents – but Holly Mumby-Croft has not presented any.
+MPs can also bring forward petitions, calling for Government action, on behalf of their constituents – but Karl McCartney has not presented any.

 Finally, Members can apply for certain types of debates or Urgent Questions to initiate discussions on a topic in the Commons or Westminster Hall.

-Holly Mumby-Croft has been granted one of these applications during this Parliament.
+However, Karl McCartney has not been granted any applications during this Parliament.

 John O'Connell, chief executive of the TaxPayers' Alliance, said: "These figures give taxpayers some much-needed insight into the workloads of their Westminster representatives.